 How many complaints are there against Reliant Capital Solutions – RCS?

 As of October 2017, the BBB has closed 11 complaints against Reliant Capital Solutions in the preceding three years, with 2 closed in the past 12 months.
 All of those complaints allege problems with billing and collections.
 The BBB has posted a notice that states in part, “Consumers from across the United States have contacted BBB indicating the Reliant representatives falsely identify themselves as being from a government entity, such as the Attorney General’s office.”Since April 2015, the Consumer Financial Protection Bureau (CFPB) has closed 24 complaints against RCS, and Justia lists at least 8 cases of civil litigation naming RCS as a defendant.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely RCS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

-The BBB has posted a notice on the profile page for Reliant Capital Solutions that reads, in part:
+Also, the BBB has posted a notice on the profile page for Reliant Capital Solutions that reads, in part: